 Or maybe some men could be comfortable with the way things are?
 I mean, if women are still willing to do double the amount of housework than men, as it was revealed in the 2011 census, I might be tempted to keep schtum too if I were a bloke.

 It would be totally remiss of me if I didn’t acknowledge the line of men who are on the record as self-proclaimed embracers of the f-word: Barack Obama, John Lennon, the Dalai Lama… all wonderful role models who I hoot and applaud wildly.
-And locally writers Damon Young and Ben Pobjie sent my heart a flutter with these two pieces here and here.
+And locally, writer Ben Pobjie set my heart aflutter with this piece here.

 But they’re not exactly every day blokes are they?